RickStrahl/BlogPosts/2023-06/Creating a Runtime Checker and Installer for a .NET Core WPF Application/CreatingARuntimeCheckerAndInstallerForANetCoreWpfApplication.md

 Although Markdown Monster has supported .NET Core for some time I've kept it running on .NET Framework for the time being.
 However, I've gradually moved various parts that needed updates to .NET Core over the last couple of years and recently got the final libraries moved over so that all existing features and built-in addins are now working on .NET 7.0.

 The technical aspects of the migration were never a big deal - the move from .NET Framework to .NET Core was surprisingly painless even though MM has a boatload of oddball integrations.
-For the most part it all just worked or could be fixed with relatively minor updates, although there were a few library dependencies that needed customizations or re-packaging for .NET Core or .NET Standard along the way.
+For the most part it all just worked or could be fixed with relatively minor updates, although there were a few library dependencies that needed customization or re-packaging for .NET Core or .NET Standard along the way.

 No, what was holding me back was the issue on **how to distribute the application** without undue bloating of the download installer sizes or effectively getting the shared .NET Core runtimes installed.
 The Runtime Distribution is the focus of this post: